teokem/guides/setup-macos.md

    sudo port install coreutils grace gawk wget cmake vim
    ~~~

-## Cloud storage and backup: Box/Dropbox
+## Cloud storage and backup:

+Box is a service very similar to DropBox for online storage.
+All LU employees have by default 20 GB of free storage on Box and the service is security approved by the university (_Dropbox is not_).
+If you need to expand the disk space, simply call LDC service desk (phone 29000) and give them your LUCAT id and the space you need.
+For laptops, it makes no sense to expand the capacity with more than the laptop disk, i.e. typically 128 or 256 GB.

+To get started with Box:

 1. Login to Box with LUCAT credentials from https://lu.account.box.com/login
 2. Navigate to the "Apps" menu (top, right corner); then look for "Get Box Sync"
 3. Download, install, then open Box Sync.
-4. Login with
+4. Login with your university email and follow the instructions.

-Box and Dropbox provide similar services for online storage and both have free options.
-In particular, all LU employees have 20 GB of free storage on Box which is also the only of the two that is security approved by the university.

-1. Download "Box sync" from https://sites.box.com/sync4 and once installed, login using your university email/LUCAT credentials (no need to create an account)

 ## Free access to Matlab, Maple, Comsol etc.